brandur/sorg/content/drafts/api-paradigms.md

 this is almost never the case (SOAP and OAuth 1 being two examples of technologies that don't).

-As long as reasonable tools are available so that the developer experience (DX) in integrating is pretty good, users tend to be flexible.
+If there are reasonable tools available to keep the developer experience (DX) in integrating pretty good, users tend to be flexible.
 Avoid anything that's too heavy, exotic, or obnoxious, and you'll find that your users will care about the quality of your documentation far more than they do about the technology you use.